The Harper College Massage Therapy Student Teaching Clinic will open for the Fall 2023 semester on Tues Aug 22 and run

 If a patient's physical/mental health condition(s) are beyond the scope of what a Massage Therapy student can safely address, the clinic supervisor (a Licensed Massage Therapist and Harper College Faculty member) will explain the need to refer the patient to another health care professional in the community, or perhaps to a professional massage therapist with more advanced skills than a student would be able to provide.

 COVID-19 VACCINATION NOTE: We cannot disclose a student's vaccination status so patient requests for a "vaccinated therapist" cannot be honored.
-If a client feels strongly that they will only work with a therapist who has been fully vaccinated, we can provide resources to find a professional massage therapist in the community where learning that information may be easier.
+If a client feels strongly that they wish to only work with a therapist who has been fully vaccinated against Covid-19, we can provide resources to find a professional massage therapist in the community where learning that information may be easier.